datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
 Go up to Format on the menu and then Conditional Formatting.
 You’ll get this little dashboard that you see on the right.
-There’s three options here and they're all are aware of what the date is today.
+There’s three options here and they're all pertain to today's date.
 All three of these are going to operate differently tomorrow and they will have operated differently yesterday as well.

 I am going to use Date is.
 What I am actually looking for is all of the items that were made in the last week.